nkatzz/OLED/README.md

      `--db=caviar-train \` <br/>
      `--saveto=/oledhome/theory.lp`
    -->
-   * `java -cp oled.jar app.runners.OLEDDefaultRunner --inpath=/oledhome/caviar-bk --delta=0.00001 --prune=0.8 --db=caviar-train --saveto=/oledhome/theory.lp`
+   * `java -cp oled-0.1.jar app.runners.OLEDDefaultRunner --inpath=<PATH TO THE caviar-bk FOLDER> --delta=0.00001 --prune=0.8 --db=caviar-train --saveto=<PATH TO SOME LOCATION>/theory.lp`
-* After learning terminates the learnt hypothesis will be written in `/oledhome/theory.lp`.
+* After learning terminates the learnt hypothesis will be written in `theory.lp`.
 You can evaluate this theory on the test set as follows:
    <!--
    * `java -cp oled.jar app.runners.OLEDDefaultRunner \`  <br/>
          ` --inpath=/oledhome/caviar-bk \` <br/>